 If I send a message to my doctor or nurse, when can I expect a reply?

 Most messages will be answered within 1 to 3 business days.
-Your message is first received by the physician’s office staff, who can handle many basic questions.
+Your message is first received by the physician’s office staff, who will attempt to handle your request.
 If your message requires a response from your physician, they will forward it on.

 Note: MyChart should not be used for urgent situations.
 Contact your physician’s office if the situation requires immediate attention or dial 9-1-1 for emergencies.